 The principles of orthographic projection; practice in the making of working drawings; practice in lettering; and tracing.
-Three two and one-half hour drafting-room periods, three hours home work a week. - 102.
-Descriptive Geometry
+Three two and one-half hour drafting-room periods, three hours home work a week.

-Exercises, instruction, and drill through the medium of 80 printed plates of problems.
+- 102. DESCRIPTIVE GEOMETRY Three hours Exercises, instruction, and drill through the medium of 80 printed plates of problems.
 Three two-hour drafting-room periods, three hours home work a week.
 Prerequisite: 101. - 201.
-MECHANISM AND SKETCHING Two hours
+MECHANISM AND SKETCHING

 Sketching of models in orthographic, isometric, and oblique projection; practice in the making of working drawings from sketches; free-hand lettering.
 Two two-hour drafting-room periods, two hours home work a week.
-Prerequisite: 102. - 207.
-Surveying
+Prerequisite: 102.

+207. SURVEYING